openvinotoolkit/openvino/docs/notebooks/nano-llava-multimodal-chatbot-with-output.rst

 Convert model to OpenVINO IR format
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-`back to top ⬆️ <#Table-of-contents:>`__

 NanoLLaVA implementation is based on `HuggingFace
 Transformers <https://huggingface.co/docs/transformers/index>`__
 library.
 For convenience, we will use OpenVINO integration with
-HuggingFace Optimum. 🤗 `Optimum
+HuggingFace Optimum. `Optimum
 Intel <https://huggingface.co/docs/optimum/intel/index>`__ is the
-interface between the 🤗 Transformers and Diffusers libraries and the
+interface between the Transformers and Diffusers libraries and the
 different tools and libraries provided by Intel to accelerate end-to-end
 pipelines on Intel architectures.